NEMSLinux/nems-docs/docs/gettingstarted/initialization.rst

     sudo nems-init

 You’ll be asked to enter the password again.
 Follow the prompts.
 All the complicated stuff is made easy.

+Congratulations!
+Your NEMS Linux server is now online and ready to monitor your network assets.